London Biggin Hill Airport: Description

 Besides the passenger terminal and RAF enclave, other former RAF buildings still exist in the 'North Camp' to the west of the main runway, including the Sergeant's Mess of 1932, the Airmen's Institute of circa 1926, the former Station Headquarters building of 1931 and several barrack blocks.
 The buildings, which are Grade II listed, are in a redbrick neo-Georgian style typical of military airfields of the interwar period.
 They have been vacant since the Officer and Aircrew Selection Centre closed in 1992, and were added to English Heritage's list of buildings at risk in 2006.

 The 'South Camp', situated to the south of runway 11/29, was transferred to civil usage in the 1950s and now consists of a utilitarian collection of hangars and sheds, together with a modern office park.
 It now contains many aviation related businesses, flying clubs and flying schools.
 Many private light aircraft are based on the airport.

 From 1963, Biggin Hill airport was the venue of the Biggin Hill International Air Fair, an annual airshow that usually took place towards the end of June.
-On 5 July 2010 Biggin Hill Airport Ltd cancelled the 25-year contract with Air Displays International (the Air Fair organisers) without warning, a few weeks after the 2010 event, during which the Air Fair had attracted record breaking crowds.
+On 5 July 2010 Biggin Hill Airport Ltd cancelled the 25-year contract with the organisers, Air Displays International, without warning, a few weeks after the 2010 event.

 Construction on a new state-of-the-art hangar alongside the Passenger Terminal commenced in October 2010.
 Excavations of the site uncovered underground war-time fuel tanks and associated pump rooms; these were re-covered during the same building works.
 Construction was planned to finish late in Spring 2011.

 Biggin Hill is the location of one of the four "stacks" for aircraft landing at Heathrow Airport, and is used by aircraft approaching from the south east.
 It uses a VOR navigational beacon with the identifier "BIG".
-Noise from aircraft using this stack is often wrongly attributed to aircraft using Biggin Hill Airport.